pkozelka/contentcheck-maven-plugin/README.md

 Create "content.txt" text file  and put this file into "src/main" directory of the some module.
 This file contains allowed and also expected entries that the archive should contain.

-Now you can run the plugin  (be sure that the archive is present in module's target directory)
+Now you can run the plugin, but  ensure that the archive is present in module's target directory.

 ``mvn net.sf.buildbox.maven:contentcheck-maven-plugin:check``